tcbcourier/airplanes-php/README.md

 $airplane->setClientId('myawesomecompanyid');
 $airplane->setSharedSecret('mysharedsecret);
 ```

+#####Creating Orders
-Once you are done that, now you can populate the order info.
+After you init the Airplanes class, you can populate the order info.

 ```
 $airplane->setDeliverToName('Doug Suriano');